OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Custom URL Schemes

-Please refer to the next section "Testing Custom URL Schemes" for more information on what custom URL schemes are and how to test them.
+Please refer to the section "[Testing Custom URL Schemes](#testing-custom-url-schemes-mstg-platform-3 "Testing Custom URL Schemes")" for more information on what custom URL schemes are and how to test them.

 #### Universal Links